Tea In Jamaica: 15 Not So Popular Jamaican Bush Teas

 You can multiply the benefits of Jack in the bush tea.
 Simply add a few guava leaves or fever grass bladed for some extra health benefits.

-It is one of the flowering parasitic weeds from the Asteraceae family.
-However more recent studies confirm the plant has a number of medicinal benefits.
+However more recent studies confirm the plant may really help a number of health issues.

 Scientific Name for Jack In the Bush: The plant known as Jack ina Bush by most Jamaicans is actually named Chromolaena odorarta.